FAQ's (this page was updated 10/21/11) * indicates updated area

 6) Why aren't the insurance companies having to give back?
 They stand to make money on this Health Care Reform Law.

-This is a good observation and yes they will make money if everyone has to have health insurance in this state.
+This is a good observation and yes they will make money if everyone has to have health insurance in this state and in the country.
 The health insurance companies, however, due to this law, are now under the spot light and are being closely examined.
 You will more than likely start to see more reform coming their way.
-We have counted three bills that we know of that have been filed to have reform in the insurance industry.

 7) How are medical and health insurance costs going to be controlled?